alncat/opusDSD/README.md

 - the fourth argument is the apix of the generated volumes, you can specify a target value
 - the last argument specifies wether generating volumes for kmeans clusters or principal components, use ```kmeans``` for kmeans clustering, or ```pc``` for principal components

-change to directory ```./data/ribo/analyze.16/kmeans16``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.
+change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.

 You can use

 ```
-sh eval_vol.sh ./data/ribo/ 16 1 1.77 pc
+sh eval_vol.sh /work/sp 16 1 2.2 pc
 ```

 to generate volumes along pc1.
-You can check volumes in ```./data/ribo/analyze.16/pc1```.
+You can check volumes in ```/work/sp/analyze.16/pc1```.
 You can make a movie using chimerax's vseries feature.
 **PCs are great for visulazing the main motions and compositional changes of marcomolecules, while KMeans reveals representative conformations in higher qualities.**

 Finally, you can also retrieve the star files for images in each kmeans cluster using

 ```
-sh parse_pose.sh run_data.star 1.77 240 ./data/ribo/ 16 16
+sh parse_pose.sh /work/consensus_data.star 1.699 320 /work/sp 16 16
 ```

 - The first argument after ```parse_pose.sh``` is the star file of all images